PARASITES

 Click chart for larger image

-Store this product at room temperature, away from moisture and heat.
+Storage: Store this product at room temperature, away from moisture and heat.

 "Contaminated municipal water supplies are responsible for many outbreaks."